SSlinky/VBA-LanguageServer/README.md

 ### Code Snippets

 A small but growing collection of highly useful code snippets.
 The idea is to keep these to a "rememberable" level, but if there's something you use all the time and you think it's missing, I'd love to hear from you.

+### Icon Theme

+VS Code supports two ways of contributing icons.
+* Per language identifier.
+Limited to one icon for all file types.
+* Icon pack.
+Allows more flexibility, however, only one icon theme can be active at any time.

+This extension provides both methods.
+Users with no icon pack installed can use the icon pack provided by this extension to see a visual difference between classes, modules, and forms.
+Users who prefer to use an alternative icon pack can fall back to the language assigned icon.

 ### Document Symbols